IN THIS ARTICLE

 Web sites giving information about ongoing clinical trials include the following:

 In some people, age, other health problems, or advanced disease may make aggressive treatment of mesothelioma difficult.
 In such people, palliative care (treats the symptoms, but not the disease itself) is an option.
 Palliative care is a specialized form of care that lessens pain and other symptoms.
 The goal of palliative care is not to prolong life or hasten death, but rather to enhance the quality of your life, while offering support to you and your family.
+Your doctor should offer you palliative care consultation as part of your treatment planning especially in inoperable mesothelioma or in cases where you are not well enough to undergo such surgery.

 If you opt for palliative care, it is very important to communicate openly with your health-care provider.
 With palliative care, many symptoms of mesothelioma can be substantially reduced.
 At every visit, you should tell your health-care provider how you feel, what discomfort you have, and your level of pain.